bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

 ## Motivation

-For a concrete example, let us assume we a term type representing a constant integer value
+For a concrete example, let us assume we have a term type representing a constant integer value

 ```plain